Testimony ends in Uvalde officer's trial over response to 2022 school shooting, case set for jury

 Gonzales did not take the stand in his own defense.
 Closing arguments are scheduled Wednesday before the jury begins deliberations.

-Prosecutors rested their case after nine day of witness testimony in a trial that began Jan.
-5. Gonzales’ attorneys presented just two witnesses, starting with a woman who worked across the street from the school who told jurors she saw the shooter ducking between cars and trying to stay out of view — testimony that could reinforce Gonzales’ claims that he never saw the gunman.
+Prosecutors rested their case after nine day of testimony from 36 witnesses in a trial that began Jan.
+5. Gonzales’ only two witnesses included a woman who worked across the street from the school who told jurors she saw the shooter ducking between cars and trying to stay out of view — testimony that could reinforce Gonzales’ claims that he never saw the gunman.

 Jurors have heard at times gripping and emotional testimony from teachers who recounted the terrifying moments when the 18-year-old gunman entered the school and killed 19 students and two teachers.
 Prosecutors have presented graphic photos from inside the classrooms and brought to the witness stand officers who described the chaos of the response.